 Sons of Liberty

-After Rex’s data was stolen, it’s blueprints were leaked onto the black market allowing anyone with the means to build their own Metal Gear.
-To combat the threat, the famous hero of Shadow Moses, Solid Snake and Otacon formed a fringe group called Philanthropy.
-Receiving intel that the navy is transporting a new anti-Metal Gear Metal Gear code named Ray down New York’s Hudson river, Snake infiltrates the USS Discovery tanker housing it.
+After Rex’s data was stolen, it’s blueprints were leaked onto the black market, allowing anyone with the means to build their own Metal Gear.
+To combat the threat, Snake and Otacon formed a fringe group called Philanthropy.
+Receiving intel that the navy is transporting a new anti-Metal Gear Metal Gear code named ‘Ray’ down New York’s Hudson river, Snake infiltrates the USS Discovery tanker housing it.
 Moments after drop, Snake watches a military unit led by Russian ex-patriot Sergei Gurlukovich seize the upper decks and claim the ship.
 In the holds, Gurlukovich welcomes his partner Revolver Ocelot, who claims Ray as his property, kills Commandant Scott Dolph and betrays the Russian.
 When Snake reveals himself to the old gunslinger, Ocelot, and his shiny new hand, go berserk.
 Snake watches in horror as his voice is replaced by that of Liquid Snake, who tells him he lives on through his arm grafted onto Ocelot’s.
 Activating Ray, Liquid tears out of the Tanker and records Solid Snake standing amidst it’s wreckage before disappearing into the depths of the Pacific.

 The story jumps two years into the future.
 Terrorists comprised of the anti-terrorism squad Dead Cell and an Olga-run Gurlukovich army have taken over the Big Shell, a processing plant used to purify the water polluted by the Discovery’s destruction.
 Colonel Campbell, leader of the support team in Alaska is prepping Snake for infiltration into the facility.
 But something’s not right; Snake’s voice is wrong, his body too slim and movements too acrobatic.
 He enters from the water and has to wait for the elevator.
 The guards patrol and even though this is your first time in this room, you already know how to navigate it past them.
 The situation seems so…familiar.
 Even the cutscenes tug at your memory.
 As Snake rides the elevator up, he removes his mask and reveals a fair skinned and long blonde-haired young man.